National identification number: Sri Lanka

-In Sri Lanka, all citizens over the age of 16 need to apply for a National Identity Card (NIC).
+In Sri Lanka, all citizens over the age of 15 need to apply for a National Identity Card (NIC).

 NICs issued before 1 January 2016, each NIC has a unique 9 digit number and one letter, in the format 000000000A (where 0 is a digit and A is a letter).
 The first two digits of the number are the holder's year of birth (e.g.: 91xxxxxxxx for someone born in 1991).
 The next three digits contain the number of days in the year of the person's birth.
 For females, 500 is added to the number of days.
 The next three digits are serial number of the issued day.
 The next digit is the check digit.
 The final letter is generally a 'V' which indicates that the holder is eligible to vote in the area.
 In some cases the final letter can be 'X' which usually indicates the holder is not eligible to vote; possibly because they were not permanent residents of Sri Lanka when applying for an NIC.

 From 1 January 2016, each new NIC has a unique 12 digit number.
 The first four digits of the number are the holder's year of birth (e.g.: 197419202757 for someone born in 1974).
 The next three digits contain the number of days in the year of the person's birth.
 For females, 500 is added to the number of days.
 The next four digits are the serial number.
 The last digit is the check digit.

-Taiwan
+Republic of China (Taiwan)

 In Taiwan, an ID card is mandatory for all citizens who are over 14 years old.
 Every citizen has a unique ID number.
 The ID card has been uniformly numbered since 1965.
 A valid National Identification number consists of one letter and nine-digits, in the format A########C. The letter ("A") records the card holder's first location of household registration, which is usually where they were born.
 The first digit depends on gender; 1 for male, 2 for female.
 The last digit ("C") is a checksum.
 Thus the total number of IDs is 208,000,000.

 The letter usage (i.e., indicating the household registration location) is as follows: